-was “sent to the office” at Issaquah Montessori seven years ago, after teaching
+was “sent to the office” at Issaquah Montessori nine years ago, after teaching

 in Montessori early childhood and lower elementary environments for more than